 Related: Best Stock Trading Apps to Use as a Beginner

-M1 Finance offers free stock trading but also provides automated investing according to your predetermined investment decisions as this site’s top robo-advisor pick.
+M1 offers free stock trading but also provides automated investing according to your predetermined investment decisions as this site’s top robo-advisor pick.

 What we like most about this app compared to other investment platforms is the ability to make recurring deposits that automatically get invested into your portfolio.

-You can use fractional shares on M1 Finance to break down your favorite investments into bite-sized additions to your brokerage account.
+You can use fractional shares on M1 to break down your favorite investments into bite-sized additions to your brokerage account.

-Most importantly, investing with M1 Finance can be as simple as depositing money, setting your stock and index fund selections and having the platform automate your investments on your behalf.
+Most importantly, investing with M1 can be as simple as depositing money, setting your stock and index fund selections and having the platform automate your investments on your behalf.
+I’ve said it before, but this truly automates your investments if you set up recurring deposits, allowing your wealth to build.

-From there, M1 Finance automatically rebalances your portfolio in line with your stated asset allocation targets.
+From there, M1 automatically rebalances your portfolio in line with your stated asset allocation targets.
 Doing this at regular intervals has been shown to improve overall portfolio performance.
+It does so by moving outperforming funds into underperforming ones, capturing a value effect over time as returns revert to the mean.

-Consider opening an investment account with M1 Finance.
+Consider opening an investment account with M1.

-Read more in our M1 Finance review.
+Read more in our M1 review.

 Related: Best Debit Cards for Kids